theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-06-09-hidden-in-plain-java.md

 java-test-file-url: https://github.com/theparanoidtimes/filer/blob/master/java/FilerMain.java
 ---

-Today we are able to receive dozens of e-mail messages in our mailbox daily.
+Today we can receive dozens of e-mail messages in our mailbox daily.
 Most of them are related to some marketing campaign, TC updates, promotions etc. that we take for granted and in most cases they all get deleted.
 However, all these are the result of a huge effort from marketing and development teams that